Reduce Climate Change

 9.Use an electric or push mower instead of a gasoline-powered mower to cut your lawn.

-6.Replace incandescent light bulbs with compact fluorescent (CFL) bulbs or LEDs.
+6.Replace incandescent lightbulbs with compact fluorescent (CFL) bulbs or LEDs.

-5.Install a solar heated system to provide your hot water.
+5.When possible, install a solar heated system to provide your hot water.

-You can also visit Broward County's Climate Change Website to see what local governments are doing to help reduce the impacts of Climate Change.
+You can also visit Broward County's climate change website to see what local governments are doing to help reduce the impacts of Climate Change.

 Climate Change: What it is and what you can do

-Climate Change may result from:
+Climate Change can result from:

 • natural factors, such as changes in the sun's intensity or slow changes in the Earth's orbit around the sun